Two empirical studies a decade apart, and the underlying infrastructure for analyzing code, test and coverage evolution in C/C++ software.

 Download

-The raw data for the six projects analysed is available.
-As it is large, please email Cristian Cadar for the link.
+First study: The raw data for the study is available, but as it is large, please email Cristian Cadar for the link.

 Research Support

-This research project was generously sponsored by the UK EPSRC through a DTA studentship and the grant EP/J00636X/1, and by Google through a European Doctoral Fellowship.
+This first study was generously sponsored by the UK EPSRC through a DTA studentship and the grant EP/J00636X/1, and by Google through a European Doctoral Fellowship.

 Publications